 Testing¶

 This document describes how to run tests for Otterdog.
-You should setup your development environment as described in the Development Setup guide before running tests.
+You should set up your development environment as described in the Development Setup guide before running tests.

 Development Resources¶